Thursday, June 1 to Sunday, June 10, 2017Weather updates: 860-385-1418

 started Pride In Manchester Week as a one-day event, when residents volunteered their time cleaning up the streets of

 celebrate the many ethnic backgrounds of those who came to Manchester to work in the Cheney silk mills.
-This year we are combining Heritage Day with the Concert in the Park on the first Saturday of June.
+Starting in 2016, we have combined Heritage Day with the Concert in the Park on the first Saturday of June.